ChASE-library/ChASE/docs/usage.rst

 Include headers
 ^^^^^^^^^^^^^^^^^^^^^^^
-The distributed-memory version of ChASE can be built with or without the support of Nvidia GPU.
+The distributed-memory version of ChASE can be built with or without the support for Nvidia GPUs.
 If GPU support is enabled, it supports only 1 GPU per MPI rank.

-- In order to use distributed-memory version of ChASE with only CPU support, it is also necessary to include header ``ChASE-MPI/impl/chase_mpidla_blaslapack.hpp``.
-This header file provides an implementation of the templated class ``ChaseMpiDLABlaslapack`` which provides the implementations of required dense linear algebra operations.
+- **CPU version**: it is also necessary to include header ``ChASE-MPI/impl/chase_mpidla_blaslapack.hpp``.
+This header file provides an implementation of a templated class ``ChaseMpiDLABlaslapack`` which provides the implementations of required dense linear algebra operations.
 Its template type determines the scalar type that the user would like to work with.

-- In order to use shared-memory version of ChASE with GPU support, another header file ``ChASE-MPI/impl/chase_mpidla_mgpu.hpp`` should be included.
-This header file provides an implementation of the templated class ``ChaseMpiDLAMultiGPU`` which provides the implementations of required dense linear algebra operations.
+- **GPU version**: another header file ``ChASE-MPI/impl/chase_mpidla_mgpu.hpp`` should be included.
+This header file provides an implementation of a templated class ``ChaseMpiDLAMultiGPU`` which provides the implementations of required dense linear algebra operations.
 Its template type determines the scalar type that the user would like to work with.

 MPI working context